 Spells without ingredients can be used as prayers or devotionals.
 Every ritual act or spiritual practice is basically a form of exercise.
 Think about how your body works: by exercising it frequently and keeping it active, you stay in shape and promote a healthy body.
 Your spiritual life is no different: To keep it healthy, you will need to take the time and explore your inner self.
 Spells are a great way of achieving a healthy spiritual life, connecting with ourselves, with our Higher Beings, and staying engaged in personal growth.

 The most important thing when casting spells is to take it seriously.
 Your beliefs, intentions and goals have to be aligned.
-If you are trying it “just to see what happens”, it will probably never work for you.
+If you are trying it “just to see what happens”, they will probably never work for you.

+Real spells are not like in the Harry Potter books.
 Trying to cast those type of spells is fun but it doesn’t really work because they only came from the author’s mind and are not realistic.

 Does this mean that spells do not work?
 Real spells work, but they are different from what we see in movies.
 Real spells work by creating subtle changes and bringing power and transformation into our lives.